 \section{Introduction}

-Statistical analysis of high dimensional time series has attracted considerable interest during the last decades.
-Initiated by developments in the i.i.d., mainly regression, set-up, statistical methods have been proposed to select and to estimate non zero parameters in the context of sparse high dimensional time series models by means of regularized-type estimators.
-To be more specific, consider a $p$ dimensional stochastic process $ \{X_t, t\in \Z\}$, where the random vector $X_t$ is generated via a $d$th order vector autoregressive (VAR(d)) model,
+Statistical analysis of high-dimensional time series has attracted considerable interest during the last decades.
+Initiated by developments in the i.i.d., mainly regression, set-up, statistical methods have been proposed to select and to estimate non-zero parameters in the context of sparse high-dimensional time series models by means of regularized-type estimators.
+To be more specific, consider a $p$ dimensional stochastic process $ \{X_t, t\in \Z\}$, where the random vector $X_t$ is generated via a $d$th order vector autoregressive (VAR($d$)) model,